vu-minh/myslides/esann2019_v2.md

 ]
 .caption[Embedding of 1797 digits with PCA (on the left) and with modified PPCA (on the right)]

-+ The decoder $f(\mathbf{z})$ in PPCA is a simple neural network with one hidden layer of 50 units and a sigmoid activation function.
++ The decoder $f(\mathbf{z})$ of PPCA is a simple neural network with one hidden layer of 50 units and a sigmoid activation function.
-+ The inference is done with pyro's built-in SVI optimizer.
++ The inference is done by the pyro's built-in SVI optimizer.

 .footnote[pyro, Deep Universal Probabilistic Programming, http://pyro.ai/]

 ---
 # Recap

-+ **[Why we do that]** The proposed interactive PPCA model allows the user to control the visualization
+Propose the interactive PPCA model allowing the user to control the visualization

++ **[Why we do that]**
-    - in order to create an explainable one (for *communicating the analytical result*)
+    - for *communicating the analytical result*: e.g., create an explainable visualization
-    - explore the visualization (kind of *"what-if" analysis*)
+    - for exploring the visualizations (kind of *"what-if" analysis*)

 + **[Technique]** The user's feedbacks can be efficiently integrated into a probabilistic model via the prior distribution of the latent variable.